David Hershinow

 Daniel Hengel

 Daniel Hengel holds a Ph.
 D. in English from the CUNY Graduate Center.
-He has taught First-year Writing and English Language Literatures at Hunter College, Baruch College, Yeshiva University Stern College for Women, Fordham University, and in John Jay’s Prison to College Program at Otisville Correctional Facility for Men.
+He has taught First-year Writing and English Language Literatures at Hofstra University, Fordham University, Hunter College, Baruch College, Yeshiva University Stern College for Women, Fordham University, and in John Jay’s Prison to College Program at Otisville Correctional Facility for Men.
 Daniel studies and teaches what he affectionately terms twentieth/twenty-first century English Language Literatures of Resistance.
 His dissertation, “(In)Hospitably Modern: Hospitality and Its Discontents (1920 – 1953),” reorders formerly ‘hospitable’ domestic spaces into inscriptions of political resistance and social upheaval in texts by Lawrence, Woolf, Rhys, and Beckett.
-Daniel’s work has appeared in Nordic Irish Studies, The Wellsian, and Join the Conversation: A Guide to First-year Composition.
-He is currently editing two articles in the Revise and Resubmit process—one with Radical Teacher: A Socialist, Feminist, And Anti-Racist Journal on the Theory and Practice of Teaching and the other with The D.H.
-Lawrence Review.
+Daniel’s work has appeared in Radical Teacher: A Socialist, Feminist, And Anti-Racist Journal on the Theory and Practice of Teaching, The D.H.
+Lawrence Review, Nordic Irish Studies, The Wellsian, and Join the Conversation: A Guide to First-year Composition.
+He is currently editing an article in the Revise and Resubmit process with College Literature and has two pieces under review—one with WLN and the other with Irish Studies Review.

 Kristie Schlauraff